Sherif-khaled/git-demo/Basic.md

 ```
 git add <file> //stage single file
 git add <file1 file2 file3> //stage multiple files
 git add . //stage all changes and this not recommended
+git add -e //manually edit the chunk
 ```
-# How to remove file from stage?
+# How to remote file from stage?
 ```
 git restore --staged <file>
 ```